 This treatment is routinely administered to captive dhufish, newly arrived to the hatchery, during the quarantine period and 2 times per year as a prophylactic control measure (and at other times if required).
 This treatment is effective in removing isopods and copepods from the skin and nares and removes the majority of gill fluke.
-The treatment is presumed to be not effective against eggs and cysts so, it is repeated after 14 days to prevent reinfection by newly hatched parasites.
+The treatment is presumed to be not effective against eggs and cysts of some parasites, therefore, it is repeated after 14 days to prevent reinfection by newly hatched parasites.
 The freshwater bath is used successfully on both broodstock and juveniles, although extra care is taken with the small fish due to their increased susceptibility to osmotic stress.

 The treatment is administered in a small volume of water (250 to 1500L), to maximise the rate of water exchange and therefore the rate of salinity decrease.
 At the ADU floating crowds, 250L-1000L tubs and 4000L tanks with lowered water level have been used.
 Fish undergoing quarantine are normally treated in the 4000L quarantine tank.
 Fish in large broodstock tanks are lightly anaesthetised with AQUI-S (0.2 ppm) and transferred to a 250 to 1000L tank for treatment.
-Floating crowds can be used for treatment, however, are no longer the preferred vessel.
-While the treatment is underway the broodstock tank is cleaned and then refilled.
-This is easier to do if the fish are first removed from the tank, rather than left in a crowd floating in the same tank.
+While the treatment is underway the tank can be cleaned and then refilled.
+Tank cleaning is easier if the fish are removed from the tank for treatment, rather than being left in a crowd floating in the tank during cleaning.

 Once the fish are in an appropriate vessel, the salinity is dropped rapidly down to 1 ppt (within half an hour) for 1.5h and then increased back to 35 ppt.
 It is critical that the salinity be measured accurately, as there is a small margin between the lethal salinity for the parasites and the fish.
 Oxygen is supplied throughout the treatment.
 Town water filtered with a charcoal filter (to remove chlorine) is suitable for the freshwater bath.
-In the summer the town water can get very warm (up to 30°C).
+During summer, the Fremantle town water can get very warm (up to 30°C).
 Therefore prophylactic treatments are usually administered in spring and autumn, thereby avoiding summer.
-If a treatment is essential, the water must be cooled prior to use.
+In summer, water must be cooled to a temperature close to that of culture water prior to use.
 At the ADU a tub is filled with water (combination of fresh and saltwater) and ice to give a salinity of 10ppt at a similar temperature to the tank.
-The lightly anaesthetised fish are then added to this freshwater bath.
-Once the fish are recovered, more filtered freshwater is added to the tub to reduce the salinity to the required 1 ppt.
+The lightly anaesthetised fish are then added to this brackishwater bath.
+Once the fish have recovered from the sedative effect of the anaesthetic, more filtered freshwater is added to the tub to reduce the salinity to the required 1 ppt.

-During the treatment most fish will lose buoyancy (due to reduced density of freshwater compared with salt water) and become dark.
-Fish are monitored closely and treatment terminated if the fish become stressed (evidenced by rapid swimming and gasping at the surface).
+During the treatment most fish lose buoyancy and become lighter or darker in colour.
+Fish must be monitored carefully, especially in the last thirty minutes, and treatment terminated if the fish become stressed (evidenced by erratic, rapid swimming).